What Are Lupini Beans and Why Haven’t You Heard of Them?!

 Are Lupini Beans the Same as Fava Beans?

-Lupini beans are silkier in texture and boast a more savory taste than fava beans.
-They’re also higher in protein, calcium, magnesium, and some fatty acids.
+Lupini beans are silkier in texture and boast a more savory flavor than fava beans.
+They’re also higher in nutrients like protein, calcium, magnesium, and some fatty acids.

 How to Cook Lupini Beans